-Whether you are recruiting for your remote team or adjusting to the recent shift to online work--remote recruiting doesn’t need to be less effective than a face to face experience.
+Whether you are recruiting for your remote team or adjusting to the recent shift to online work--remote recruiting doesn’t need to be less effective than a face-to-face experience.
 Here’s how to ensure you find the right fit for your company without leaving your home office.

 The interview process can be complicated, and interviewing remotely can seem like a daunting task.
-The wrong fit means losing time and money, unfortunately it is not an uncommon situation.
+The wrong fit means losing time and money; unfortunately, it is not an uncommon situation.
 Almost 74% of employers say they've hired the wrong person for a job.

-Ensuring you can find the right person for the job means matching not only their skill set but also their personality to company's culture.
+Ensuring you can find the right person for the job means matching not only their skill set but also their personality to the company's culture.
 67% of recruiters consider what we call 'culture fit' to be an important factor when hiring.
 You want someone who can do the job, but you want them to mesh well with your existing team while adding value.

 The interview process stands between you and the right hire.
 Here are our tips for shaping your interview to identify the ideal person for the role.

-A live session [using your preferred video software] allows you to deviate from your questions to dig into more detail, or to have general chit-chat, which can be just as important in 'getting to know' the candidate.
+A live session [using your preferred video software] allows you to deviate from your questions to dig into more detail or to have general chit-chat, which can be just as important in 'getting to know' the candidate.

 Define what you are looking for: